moliver28/research-handbook/content/job-families/product/product-designer.md

 Everything in the Staff Product Designer role, plus:

-- ➕ **Goal setting:** Help your stage set achievable, measurable and impactful goals that drive user, product, and business outcomes.
+- ➕ **Goal setting:** Help your stage set achievable, measurable, and impactful goals that drive user, product, and business outcomes.
-- ➕ **Impact:** Provide positive influence on the [perception of system usability](/handbook/product/ux/performance-indicators/#perception-of-system-usability)
 - ➕ **Operations:** Expose cultural, operational, and organizational needs in the department, take responsibility for addressing some of them, and enable others to help.
-- ➕ **Support others:** Support peers in their working rhythm and self-care, and translate their successes, concerns, feedback, and morale to their managers and leadership.
+- ➕ **Supporting others:** Support peers in their working rhythm and self-care, and translate their successes, concerns, feedback, and morale to their managers and leadership.
 - **Cross-stage collaboration:** Identify innovation opportunities in the organization with a willingness to experiment, and collaborate with teams to help them make informed decisions.
 - **Deferred UX:** Help your stage prioritize and close [deferred UX][deferred-ux].
 - **Deliverables:** Solve design problems of the highest scope, complexity, and ambiguity for your stage.
 - **Design reviews:** Participate in [Design Reviews](/handbook/product/ux/product-designer/#design-reviews) across teams to ensure high-quality output, and model best practices for giving and receiving feedback.
-- **Early adoption:** Drive the adoption of new processes, tools, and methods across the organization.
+- **Early adoption:** Drive the adoption of new processes, tools, and methods to improve the UX maturity of the organization.
-- **Communication:** Guide conversations to remove blockers and encourage collaboration across teams.
+- **Communication:** Communicate UX activities with a focus on business outcomes, model best practices in feedback exchange, and guide conversations to remove blockers and encourage collaboration across teams.
-- **Iteration:** Lead and coach iteration in the organization, encourage quick feedback loops and completion over perfection, and help cross-functional team members break down any kind of solution into actionable steps, aligned with long-term goals.
+- **Iteration:** Lead and coach iteration in the organization, encourage quick feedback loops and completion over perfection, and help cross-functional team members break down solutions into actionable steps, aligned with long-term goals.
-- **Mentoring:** Actively engage with and support designers career development, mentor cross-functional team members and UX leaders, and foster a skill-building environment within the UX department.
+- **Mentoring:** Actively engage with and support designers' career development, mentor cross-functional team members and UX leaders, and foster a skill-building environment within the department.
 - **Product knowledge:** Deeply understand the technology and features within your stage and have knowledge of the end-to-end GitLab product.
-- **Public presence:** Be an active voice in the UX of DevSecOps and in the UX industry in general, and evangelize the learnings, successes, and methods of our department to the public.
+- **Public presence:** Be an active voice in the UX of DevSecOps and in the broader UX industry, and evangelize the learnings, successes, and methods of the department to the public.
 - **Recruiting:** Conduct portfolio reviews with staff product designers of qualified design candidates, and help retain a world-class team of product designers and product design managers.
 - **Research:** Collaboratively identify and conduct strategic research with a UX researcher, help designers make connections across the research efforts in your stage, enable accountability for design choices through research, and cultivate a learning culture in the organization.
-- **Thought leadership:** Lead and bring a UX voice to complex scenarios, build trust between UX and other disciplines, interface with product design managers and senior management, and enable designers to engage on large (stage or section-wide) initiatives.
+- **Thought leadership:** Lead and bring a UX voice to complex scenarios, build trust between UX and other disciplines, interface with managers and leaders, and enable designers to engage on large (stage or section-wide) initiatives.
-- **Vision:** Connect the work in your stage and the UX department to the broader product and company objectives.
+- **Vision:** Connect the work in your stage and the department to the broader product and company objectives.

-Play a central role in design, business, and organizational contributions affecting your stage or across the UX department. through improved user experiences, leading to increased adoption of [stages per organization](/handbook/product/performance-indicators/#stages-per-organization-spo) and increased [ARR](/handbook/sales/sales-term-glossary/arr-in-practice/#annual-recurring-revenue-arr).

 ## Specialties